XAT 2026 Number System Questions with Answers

 Solution:

-The class interval of 30-40 has the highest frequency, that it is a modal class
+The class interval of 30-40 has the highest frequency, which is a modal class

 As we know,